What should be the correct banner marking for a U.S. document that contains NATO CONFIDENTIAL information?

 Prepare for the Marking Special Categories of Classified Information Test.
 Learn with multiple-choice questions and detailed explanations.
 Enhance your understanding of classified information protection protocols.

-The correct banner marking for a U.S. document that contains NATO CONFIDENTIAL information is "CONFIDENTIAL//FGI NATO."
-This marking indicates that the information is classified at the Confidential level according to U.S. classification standards and also contains NATO information categorized under the NATO classification system.
+The correct banner marking for a U.S. document that contains NATO CONFIDENTIAL information is designated as "CONFIDENTIAL//FGI NATO."
+This marking adheres to established standard procedures for handling classified information that originates from the NATO alliance, respecting both U.S. and NATO classification protocols.

 Subscribe